The Laundry RPG

 A technician restored the server and router (while invisible Talhah stood watch beside him), and the livestream resumed.
 658 views.
-Still out of sight, Jijah heard the parents complaining about paying RM7000 to participate and then an outage hit.
-Also, she reported that DJ Sofee’s song had a peculiar modulation to it.
+Still out of sight, Jijah heard the parents complaining about paying RM7000 to participate in the event, but then they were hit by an outage.
+Also, she reported to the team that DJ Sofee’s song had a peculiar modulation to it.

 When the viewer count hit 660, Jijah felt a strong headache all of the sudden.
 She saw others in the ballroom getting sick.
-Syed Matt drank his bottle of minyak gamat in public hoping to display the effectiveness of his product.
+Syed Matt drank his bottle of minyak gamat in public hoping to display to all present the effectiveness of his product.